Note: this page describes how to build applications using websockets. If you prefer to use the webhooks API, please visit this page.

 The websocket connection will be established by jambonz to the specified websocket URL, The websocket subprotocol used shall be “ws.jambonz.org”.
 If jambonz fails to connect to the provided URL, there will be no retry and the call shall be rejected.

-Once connected, jambonz will send an initial JSON text message to the your server with the same parameters as are provided in the webhook call.
+Once connected, jambonz will send an initial JSON text message to the your application with the same parameters as are provided in the webhook call.
 The full message set is described below, but for now we can simply say that:

 - Only text frames are ever sent over the websocket connections; i.e. no binary frames.